fardog/node-chromecast-osx-audio/README.md

 ## Usage

 Global installation exposes the `chromecast` command to your shell.
 Running this command will start listening to input, and connect to a local Chromecast with a stream of that input.

-To direct system audio, use [Soundflower](http://rogueamoeba.com/freebies/soundflower/).
+To direct system audio, use [Soundflower][soundflower].

 ```bash
 $ chromecast --help